uc-r/uc-r.github.io/analytics/predictive/regularized_regression.md

 <img src="/public/images/analytics/regularized_regression/unnamed-chunk-10-1.svg" style="display: block; margin: auto;" />

-Our plot output above illustrates the 10-fold CV mean squared error (MSE) across the $\lambda$ values.
-It illustrates that we do not see substantial improvement; however, as we constrain our coefficients with $log(\lambda) \geq 0$ penalty, the MSE rises considerably.
+Our plot output above illustrates the 10-fold CV mean squared error (MSE) across the $$\lambda$$ values.
+It illustrates that we do not see substantial improvement; however, as we constrain our coefficients with $$log(\lambda) \geq 0$$ penalty, the MSE rises considerably.
 The numbers at the top of the plot (299) just refer to the number of variables in the model.
 Ridge regression does not force any variables to exactly zero so all features will remain in the model (we'll see this change with [lasso](#lasso) and [elastic nets](#elastic)).

-The first and second vertical dashed lines represent the $\lambda$ value with the minimum MSE and the largest $\lambda$ value within one standard error of the minimum MSE.
+The first and second vertical dashed lines represent the $\lambda$ value with the minimum MSE and the largest $$\lambda$$ value within one standard error of the minimum MSE.

 ```r